Exercise Videos: Gymnastics

 make sure to land on mid to front part of your foot, (foot pointing forward not outwards) with your knee pointng over your toes (not collapsing in or turning inwards) and your hips level

 put theraband around the outside knee and step forward into a lunge position keeping your toes pointing straight and squeeze your gluts to ensure you knee stays over your toes.
 Then step back up onto your back leg

 lunge forward ensuring that your trunk and hips are both pointing in a forwards direction.
 Once you can feel the stretch through your hip flexors, stay upright and twist your trunk in both directions while maintaining the lunge position.
 It is important that the hips remain pointing straight.

 This is a great exercise for glute activation and eccentric hamstring loading exercise and is a good exercise to complete after a hamstring strain and kicking sports.
 Standing on one leg with your knee slightly bent, slowly bring chest towards floor, extending the opposite leg and keeping the back in a neutral position and the hips level.
-Slowly return to an upright position. where weight is moved onto one leg
+Slowly return to an upright position.

-This exercise aims to improve the rotation range of you thoracic spine.
 Begin by lying on your side with feet, hips and shoulders in line, knees bent to 90 degrees.
 Keeping hips and lower back still, twist through your upper back and pull the elbow of your top arm backwards towards the floor.
 Hold for 20 seconds, repeat 3 times.

 This is an excellent exercise for improving the control of both lateral gluteals and hip external rotators.
 In 4pt kneeling extend one arm out in front of you and the same leg out behind.
 Keeping the whole torso well aligned, rotate whole body evely away from weight-bearing side, then slowly back down to neutral.